 Check Areas with Known Prehistoric Sites – Although this may seem unlikely, quite the opposite tends to be the case.
 In countryside areas that are known to have numbers of prehistoric sites, archaeologists rarely locate them all.
 They are constrained by time and money, whereby the dedicated antiquarian has no such restrictions.
 A good example is petroglyphs, more commonly known as prehistoric rock art.
 Where you find one, there are very probably others nearby.
 Even in areas renowned for such carvings, beneath the heather and grasslands, you are likely to find unrecorded ones if you put the effort in.
 The same has to be said for small and singular cairns.
 Finding unrecorded stone circles is increasingly rare – but I’m sure there are some still awaiting rediscovery.
 So never give up in your seekings, as there are always sites to be rediscovered!

-Place-name Studies – This is particularly invaluable for those seeking out holy or healing wells – of which there are countless examples throughout these islands.
+Place-name Studies – This is particularly valuable for those seeking out holy or healing wells – of which there are countless examples throughout these islands.
 Many are forgotten about.
 But most of the counties in England, and increasingly in Scotland and Ireland, have in-depth regional texts of place-names,¹ and in their immense listings you will find numerous lost wells, as well as other sites that are of interest to antiquarians.
 The field-name listings in the respective place-name volumes are utterly invaluable when it comes to isolating forgotten sites.
 Check the local history department of your local libraries (sadly closing down due to Tory cut-backs) or on-line resources, mainly of antiquarian books; and in particular field-name references, tithe-award maps and any other local township or estate maps.
 Usually there are hidden or forgotten wells of some repute that have fallen out of the historical net and the occasional unrecorded standing stone pops out of the dusty archives.
 Some of them will still exist—albeit in poor states; but if you contact your local history societies, they may help out and revive the status of the place.

 Folklore – A number of sites are referred to in folklore accounts.
 If you find olde tales of fairy legends, or so-called ‘devils’, or myths relating to the homes of great witches, giants and other seemingly supernatural agencies, check them out!
 Some of these places relate to prehistoric sites that are off the archaeological radars.
 Again, go through your old place- and field-name surveys and look out for old local dialect words for the supernatural creatures in your area.
 But be quick about it – as many have already been looked at.